typeddjango/django-stubs/README.md

 ## To get help

-We have Gitter here https://gitter.im/mypy-django/Lobby.
+We have Gitter here: <https://gitter.im/mypy-django/Lobby>

 If you think you have more generic typing issue, please refer to https://github.com/python/mypy and their Gitter.